-Levera age Ratio disclosure report (USD 000) Templa ate LR1 - Summary comparison of accounting assets vs leverage ratio exposure measure а 1 Total consolidated assets as per published financial statements 552,501 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation - 3 Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference - 4 Adjustments for temporary exemption of central bank reserves (if applicable) - 5 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the operative accounting framework but excluded from the leverage ratio exposure measure - 6 Adjustments for regular-way purchases and sales of financial assets subject to trade date accounting - 7 Adjustments for eligible cash pooling transactions - 8 Adjustments for derivative financial instruments 1,842 9 Adjustment for securities financing transactions (i.e. repurchase agreements and similar secured lending) - 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) - 11 Adjustments for prudent valuation adjustments and specific and general provisions which have reduced Tier 1 capital 17 12 Other adjustments 49 13 Leverage ratio exposure measure 554,409
+Leve rage Ratio disclosure report (USD '000) Temp late LR1 - Summary comparison of accounting assets vs leverage ratio exposure measure а 1 Total consolidated assets as per published financial statements 547,565 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation - 3 Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference - 4 Adjustments for temporary exemption of central bank reserves (if applicable) - 5 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the operative accounting framework but excluded from the leverage ratio exposure measure - 6 Adjustments for regular-way purchases and sales of financial assets subject to trade date accounting - 7 Adjustments for eligible cash pooling transactions - 8 Adjustments for derivative financial instruments 1,418 9 Adjustment for securities financing transactions (i.e. repurchase agreements and similar secured lending) - 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) - 11 Adjustments for prudent valuation adjustments and specific and general provisions which have reduced Tier 1 capital 1 12 Other adjustments - 13 Leverage ratio exposure measure 548,984

 The primary difference between total balance sheet assets as reported on financial statements and on-balance sheet exposures as set out in row 1 of Template LR2 is related to ECL.
-ECL is netted with the assets for Financial statements and is reported as a provision in the liabilities for regulatory reports.
-The Leverage Ratio exposure measure includes adjustment for derivative financial instruments.
+ECL is netted with the assets for Financial Statements and is reported as a provision in the liabilities for regulatory reports.
+The on-balance sheet replacement cost of derivatives, is factored in Leverage ratio on row 8 of Template LR2 and is already included on row 1 of Template LR1.